A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 \subsection{Momentum basis representations of polarization vectors}

-Let us start with the cases with only bosons in the external states.
+Let us start with the cases where all external states are bosons.
 We recall that the polarization vector $\varepsilon^{\mu}_{\lambda}(p)$ of a physical vector-boson state of momentum $p^\mu$ has to satisfy $\varepsilon^{\mu}_{\lambda}(p)~ p_{\mu} = 0$.
-Here the subscript $\lambda$ labels the number of physical spin degrees of freedom, i.e., $\lambda=1,2,3$ in D = 4.
+Here the subscript $\lambda$ labels the number of physical spin degrees of freedom, i.e., $\lambda=1,2,3$ in D=4 dimensions.
 By convention the physical polarization state vectors are orthogonal and normalized by $\varepsilon^{*}_{\lambda}(p) \cdot \varepsilon_{\lambda'}(p) = -\delta_{\lambda \lambda'}$.
 The polarization vectors of a massless gauge boson obey an additional condition in order to encode the correct number of physical spin degrees of freedom.
 In practice, this additional condition is usually implemented by introducing an auxiliary reference vector $\hat{r}_{\mu}$ that is not aligned with the boson's momentum but otherwise arbitrary, to which the physical polarization vectors have to be orthogonal, $\varepsilon^{\mu}_{\lambda}(p)~ \hat{r}_{\mu} = 0$.
-Thus, the reference vector $\hat{r}_{\mu}$ and the bosons' momentum $p_{\mu}$ define a plane to which the massless gauge boson's physical polarization vectors are orthogonal.
-We also recall that in CDR the number of physical polarizations of a massless gauge boson in D dimension is taken to be D-2.
+Thus, the reference vector $\hat{r}_{\mu}$ and the boson's momentum $p_{\mu}$ define a plane to which the massless gauge boson's physical polarization vectors are orthogonal.
+We also recall that in CDR the number of physical polarizations of a massless gauge boson in D dimension is taken to be D$-$2.
 This is in contrast to our prescription, where the number of physical polarizations remains two in D dimensions, see below.